Justin Van Ee

 Colorado State University | Fort Collins, CO, USA

-Ph.D. in Statistics (Thesis: Integrated Statistical Models in Ecology ) | 2019 - 2023
+Ph.D. in Statistics (Thesis: Integrated Statistical Models in Ecology) | 2019 - 2023

-University of Wisconsin-Parkside | Kenosha, Wisconsin, USA
+University of Wisconsin-Parkside | Kenosha, WI, USA

 B.S. in Mathematics & Environmental Studies | 2015 - 2019